miyako/HDI_WebServerPreemptive/README.md

 # HDI_WebServerPreemptive

-A 4D v16 **HDI** (How Do I) binary database demonstrating "New commands to save and restore print settings", converted to a 4D project using 4D 21.
+A 4D v16 **HDI** (How Do I) binary database demonstrating "Web Server in preemptive mode", converted to a 4D project using 4D 21.
 The codebase was then updated and cleaned up with the help of **GitHub Copilot**.

 ## Origin